Jeff Giles and Matt Wardlaw

 George Thorogood and the Destroyers seemed like unlikely candidates for a breakout hit in 1982.

-25 Years Ago: Foreigner Start Over With ‘Unusual Heat’
+That Time Foreigner Started Over With ‘Unusual Heat’

 Foreigner ended the '80s as one of rock's most successful acts — and then they lost singer Lou Gramm to a solo career, forcing founder Mick Jones to start over for the band's seventh studio album.

 How the Doobie Brothers Got the Best of Both Worlds on ‘Takin’ It to the Streets’ Redefined the Doobie Brothers’ Sound

 The Doobie Brothers stared down a crisis prior to the sessions for their sixth studio album, making a fateful personnel decision.

 The Complete History of Damn Yankees

 We spoke with Ted Nugent, Tommy Shaw, Jack Blades, Michael Cartellone, Ron Nevison and John Kalodner about the short-lived supergroup.

 After the Eagles dissolved in 1980, Joe Walsh quickly got to work on his next solo album.

 Revisiting Tesla’s Breakthrough on ‘Five Man Acoustical Jam’

 We spoke with Tesla's Frank Hannon and Jeff Keith about their unlikely smash, 'Five Man Acoustical Jam.'

 25 Years Ago: Styx Mostly Reunite for ‘Edge of the Century’